IPhone Air

 The iPhone Air is a smartphone developed and marketed by Apple.
 Part of the nineteenth generation of the iPhone, it was announced alongside the lower-priced iPhone 17 and the higher-priced iPhone 17 Pro and 17 Pro Max during the Apple Event at Apple Park in Cupertino, California, on September 9, 2025.
-The iPhone Air replaces the Plus series in the iPhone line-up, with a rebranded option focused on lightweight design and enhanced features.
-With a depth of 5.6 mm, it is the thinnest iPhone ever made, surpassing the 6.9 mm thick iPhone 6; this excludes the top of the phone with a depth of 11.3 mm.
+The iPhone Air replaces the Plus series in the iPhone line-up and is an option focused on lightweight design and enhanced features.
+With a depth of 5.6 mm, it was the thinnest iPhone ever at the time of its release, surpassing the 6.9 mm thick iPhone 6; this excludes the top of the phone with a depth of 11.3 mm.

 Design

-The iPhone Air is the thinnest iPhone model ever developed by Apple, surpassing the iPhone 6.
+On release, the iPhone Air was the thinnest iPhone model ever developed by Apple, surpassing the iPhone 6.